PitYeen/ENC4265_Bishop_Portfolio/reflective_blogs.md

 I can see why companies implement these chat bots.
 However, I do not think I have ever had a good experience with them.
 I do believe this is because I do not normally need customer service outside of complex issues where a simple chatbot is not going to be able to solve.
 But, for the less tech-savvy users where a simple problem may be easily solvable through a chatbot, I can see these things being useful.
 It saves service representatives from dealing with hundreds of calls for simple problems and allows them to handle more complex problems.

 AI Statement: AI was not used in the writing of this blog post

+---
+# Reflective Blog 4
+## Reflecting on My Quick Start GUide
+Previously, I uploaded my version of a quick start guide.
+Looking back, I made a lot of mistakes in it.
+These mistakes, at my level of education, should not have occured.
+Professor Johnson pointed out many of these mistakes and suggested corrective measures.

+I wrote this quick start guide to be a general guide that I assumed would apply to most Smart TVs.
+However, I should have focused on one specific model of TV.
+Not doing so could create frustrations for some readers where steps may not apply to them and cause confusion.
+Focusing on a specific model can prevent this frustration and confusion.
+Such an error would ensure readers neven return to my site.

+I also put too much emphasis on the images and not enough on the text instructions.
+I didn't flesh out the text instructions as much as they should be, and as a result the instructions are missing important information.
+I mistakenly expected a reader to make assumptions, and that is poor design.
+The images I used also lacked propper citation.
+This is a significant error on my part, an error that I should not have made at this level.

+In general, these errors are so simple they should not have been made.
+The errors pointed out are concepts that I was tought at a lower level technical writing course.
+They resulted in me not taking enough time to proof-read and analyze my guide.
+This was not a hard assignment by any means, and a way I can avoid these errors is to take more time on my deliverables.
+Starting them earlier will ensure I have enough time to thoroughly edit my deliverables to ensure they meet the level of quality that this course expects.